fitsumM12/fitsumM12/README.md

 <h3 align="center">A passionate software developer and data scientist from Ethiopia</h3>

-- 🔭 I’m currently working on different project by my self
+- 🔭 I’m currently working on different project

-- 🌱 I’m currently pursuing my Mtech in Data Analytics and Software engineering course from ALX africa
+- 🌱 I’m pursuing my Mtech in Data Analytics and Software engineering course from ALX africa

 - 📫 How to reach me **fitse.fani@gmail.com**